-Asia Bibi (52) is a Christian farm labourer from Punjab province in northeast Pakistan.
-She has been in prison since 2009, the first woman to be sentenced to death under Pakistan’s blasphemy laws.
+Asia Bibi (54) is a Christian farm labourer from Punjab province in northeast Pakistan.
+She was imprisoned in 2009 and became the first woman to be sentenced to death under Pakistan’s blasphemy laws.

 On 14 June 2009, when picking berries in the fields with three Muslim women, Asia went to fetch water.
 The women refused to drink from the bowl she brought, saying the water had been brought by an “untouchable” and was “unclean”.
 After an argument, one of the women told the local imam that Asia had said: “Jesus Christ died on the cross for me – what did Mohammed ever do for you?”
 The imam filed a blasphemy case, local men beat Asia and the police took her into custody for protection.

 The police initiated an investigation and arrested Asia under section 295C of the Pakistani Penal Code.
 (This section deals with defamation of the prophet Mohammed.
 It omits any requirement for the offence to be committed intentionally, and since 1991 the death penalty has been mandatory.)